glyph/SponCom/README.md

 I've got a [patreon](https://www.patreon.com/creatorglyph), and I'm attempting to make the creative effort on the patreon *be* the software that I'm writing, and not pivot to being a full-time streamer or video editor.
+But software doesn't have an ending credits roll to add patrons' names to, so I've been trying to find somewhere to put them.

+This is my attmept.
+As I put it to my existing patrons:

 > The way I intend for [rewards] to work is that I'll put all the preferred
 > names in a database with a counter equivalent to sponsorship level (so, 1 for